kalialucard/ansible-docker-project/README.md

 A small, self-contained lab that demonstrates **Ansible automation** against multiple Docker containers.
 It’s perfect for a portfolio: 1 control node (Ansible) + 5 Ubuntu target nodes, managed over SSH with a shared key.

-Below is a ready-to-use `README.md` you can drop into your repo.
-I included **places to paste real terminal outputs** (or screenshots) as proof for each section — replace the placeholders with your recorded outputs.

 ---

 ## Repo structure